Adams Street Bridge Finished with Boat Under

-Crawford, Murphy & Tilly (CMT) served as prime consulting firm, providing overall project management and design leadership for a complex, multi-modal transportation reconstruction and rehabilitation project involving rail, vehicular traffic, pedestrians, bicycles and boat traffic.
+Crawford, Murphy & Tilly (CMT) served as the prime consultant on this project, providing overall project management and design leadership for a complex, multi-modal transportation reconstruction and rehabilitation project involving rail, vehicular traffic, pedestrians, bicycles and boat traffic.
 Services were provided for major structural, roadway and pedestrian improvements near the north entrance to Union Station where 50,000 commuters pass each day.
-The $13 million project covers a length of 740 feet of Adams Street from the intersection of Adams and Canal Street to the intersection of Adams and Wacker Drive in the City of Chicago.
+The $13 million project covered a length of 740 feet of Adams Street from the intersection of Adams and Canal Street to the intersection of Adams and Wacker Drive in the City of Chicago.

 - Removal and replacement of the existing 282-foot, six-span viaduct structure over the north concourse of the Chicago Union Station tracks.